JustinNWilliams/AWS-Visualizing-Data-with-QuickSight/README.md

 ## Introduction

-In this project, I used **Amazon QuickSight**, a scalable and cost-effective cloud-based Business Intelligence (BI) tool, to visualize Netflix data.
+In this project, I used **Amazon QuickSight** to visualize Netflix data.
 In this project I created interactive dashboards, visualized data, and generated business insights in real-time.

 ---
 ![image](https://github.com/user-attachments/assets/ce220e15-ba64-451e-8a14-cd02982a3f3e)